ramonszo/zuck.js/README.md

 When the story is playing automatically, the video is muted, but an alert is displayed so the user may click to turn the audio on.

 Stories links opens in a new window too.
 This behaviour occurs because most websites are blocked on iframe embedding.

+## Next features
+If anyone is interested in contributing:

+* AI
+* More AI
+* Chat bots
+* ULTIMATE BIG COLLECTION OF STICKERS (make sure to update the changelog with every new sticker pack)
+* Anyone missing Snapchat theme?
+* Something so sick that Zuck would copy after - INCEPTION!
+* Anything that would increase the lib weight to bet Ember.js or blow up user storage
+* Hm, did I say already MORE AI?

+Sorry I got inspired - It makes me so happy to see people laughing at this, thank you! :)

 ## License